Accessibility Statement

 Email: office@barham.kent.sch.uk

-Call: 01227 831312
+Telephone: 01227 831312

 Address: Valley Rd, Barham, Canterbury, Kent CT4 6NX

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:
+If you need information on this website in a different format, such as an accessible PDF, large print, easy read, audio recording or braille:

 Email: office@barham.kent.sch.uk

-Call: 01227 831312
+Telephone: 01227 831312

-We’ll consider your request and get back to you in 10 days.
+We’ll consider your request and get back to you within 10 working days.

 Enforcement procedure

-The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).
+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Compliance status

-(b) This website is partially compliant with the Web Content Accessibility Guidelines (WCAG) version 2.2 AA standard, due to the non-compliances and exemptions listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines (WCAG) version 2.2 AA standard, due to the non-compliances and exemptions listed below.

 Non-accessible content